What Does Buying a Freehold Actually Mean?

 Can you turn a leasehold flat into a freehold?

-What are the disadvantages of buying a freehold?
+What are the downsides of buying a freehold?

-What happens when you collectively buy a freehold?
+What happens when you all chip in to buy a freehold?